-No. The Melrose "B" operator doesn't need to learn that the desired line is in the Melrose office.
-Of course it is, or the call wouldn't have been on a trunk appearing at her position, in the Melrose office.
-But what she needs to know (we'll see why in just a minute) is from what office the call is coming.
-It is of course Wabash, which she learns from the pronouncement of the "A" operator over the call wire.
+No. The Melrose "B" operator doesn't need to learn that the desired line for this nascent call will be in the Melrose office.
+Of course it is; she only handles calls to Melrose numbers.

+But what she needs to know (we'll see why in just a minute) is from what office the call will be coming.
+That is of course Wabash, which she learns from the pronouncement of the "A" operator over the call wire.